 Your options for scheduling exports include the Overview report, Rankings Distribution report, or Landing Pages report.
 In order to schedule one of these exports, first make sure you are on one of these tabs.

 Then, open the export option drop-down, choose schedule export and set the parameters of your export to schedule.
-Please keep in mind that these exports will take from the limits of your account.
+Please keep in mind that this feature is available only with the Business subscription.

 If you want to change the settings of your campaign, you can do so by clicking on the gear icon in the top right of the dashboard.
 The settings icon will let you change your domain to a subdomain, URL or subfolder.
 You can also change your keywords, competitors or triggers.

 Along with changing the domain of your campaign, you can also change your location, device and search engine (to Baidu if the campaign is in China).
 However, it's important to note that if you do want to change your location, all of your previous historical data will be lost.

 The project selector at the top of the interface allows you to: